 Despite some improvements since these elections, Zambia has maintained its position by the New York University Stern School of Business as the second riskiest jurisdiction to do business in Africa based on their Country Equity Risk Premium Index.

-Now that Zambia has finally renogotiated its external debt and has proven that it is once again a responsible investment destination, the country’s main export of copper (one of only four countries in the world with this commodity as its main export) is tipped to become ‘the new oil’ and critical to fueling the booming ‘green economy’.
+Now that Zambia has finally renogotiated its external debt and perceived again as a responsible investment destination, the country’s main export of copper (one of only four countries in the world with this commodity as its main export) is tipped to become ‘the new oil’ and critical to fueling the booming ‘green economy’.

 There are billions of dollars currently waiting to be invested in Zambia’s mining sector alone, notwithstanding the vast swathes of available agricultural land that the country has and landlinked status that can feed many neighbouring countries with food security issues.